ALPhaHoai/clean-cs2vision-dataset/README.md

 - **Preview Before Execute**: See exactly which files will be moved before confirming
 - **Undoable Operations**: All moves can be undone within the session
 - **Progress Tracking**: Real-time progress during file moves with cancel support
-- **Smart Selection**: Algorithm intelligently selects which images to move based on multiple balance criteria
+- **Smart Selection**: Algorithm intelligently selects which images to move based on multiple balance criteria (CT/T, Location, Category)

 ### 📝 Logging & Debugging
 - **Structured Logging**: Comprehensive logging system using `tracing` and `tracing-subscriber`